Acute Care Nurse Practitioner (ACNP)

 - New Jersey

 The career outlook for acute care nurse practitioners is promising.
 The Bureau of Labor Statistics projects a 26% growth for nurse practitioners in general until 2028.
-The demand for nurse practitioners is all-encompassing, but is particularly needed in medically underserved and rural areas.
-The demand for nurse practitioners is primarily due to the physician shortage relative to an increased demand for health care services and an aging "baby-boomer" population.
+The demand for nurse practitioners is all-encompassing, but is especially high in medically underserved and rural areas.
+This big demand is primarily due to the physician shortage relative to an increased demand for health care services and an aging "baby-boomer" population.
 The states with the highest employment level are:

 - New York